Keep Watching: Plot

 Jamie Skype calls her boyfriend Josh, intending to tell him she might be pregnant, but backs out and ends the call.
 When everyone gets ready for bed, Matt goes outside to look for his phone and hears strange noises coming from the backyard.
 He is attacked with a hook.
 A man known as The Terror breaks into the house and takes everyone's phones, then seals all the windows outside, waking up Olivia.

-Carl goes downstairs to see what the noise is and finds a flashlight with a bow on it.
+Adam goes downstairs to see what the noise is and finds a flashlight with a bow on it.
 When he goes into the kitchen, a photo of someone standing behind him is taken, and he is smothered to death with a plastic bag in front of everyone.
 Jamie, her brother DJ and Olivia barricade themselves in Olivia's bedroom and they find that the family has been watched for months without anyone knowing, especially Jamie.
 They learn that their only chance to survive is to kill The Terror.
 As the remaining family members try to look for a way out, they are attacked by another intruder and they all hide in the basement, where a knife with a bow on it is discovered.

 Police are heard, but they soon realize that it is a recording.
 Josh comes to the house and is filmed being killed by suffocation with a running hose.
 Olivia finds a way out of the house and she finds a red X taped on the ground by the gate.